bospink/Excel_project/README.md

 ### Data Sources

-Sales Data: The primary dataset used for this analysis is the "PinkBau2015_2023_copy" file, containing detailed information about each sale made by the store.
+Sales Data: I got csv files from *Etsy Download Shop Data*, the *"Order Item"* CSV for each year (report of shop sales at an individual item level).
+Then I combined those CSV files into one Excel workbook named "PinkBau2015_2023", containing detailed information about each sale made by the store.

 ### Tools